Why Trust OMD?

 Graduates often work as internal consultants or strategic planners within companies, or as external management consultants advising other organizations.
 Common job functions include analyzing market trends, creating long-term business plans, and guiding cross-functional teams to implement strategic initiatives.

-How do these roles tie back to the degree?
-The projects and case studies you completed in your MBA mirror real-world strategic challenges — such as entering new markets, restructuring organizations, or launching new products.
+To succeed in these roles, you’ll need strong analytical skills, persuasive communication, and a knack for translating visions into actions.
+The projects and case studies you completed in your MBA mirror real-world strategic challenges, such as entering new markets, restructuring organizations, or launching new products.

 Below is a table of potential careers for strategy MBA grads, along with growth outlook and salary data: